openmpf/openmpf-components/cpp/KeywordTagging/README.md

 trigger word reported in sequence, is separated by a semicolon followed by a space.
 Indexes within a single group are separated by commas.
     * Example `TEXT [TAG] TRIGGER WORDS=trigger1; trigger2`,
-    `TEXT [TAG] TRIGGER WORDS OFFSET=0-5, 6-10; 12-15`, means that `trigger1`
+    `TEXT [TAG] TRIGGER WORDS OFFSET=0-7, 20-27; 55-62`, means that `trigger1`
-    occurs twice in the text at the index ranges 0-5 and 6-10, and `trigger2` occurs at index range 12-15.
+    occurs twice in the text at the index ranges 0-7 and 20-17, and `trigger2` occurs once at index range 55-62.

 Note that all `TEXT [TAG] TRIGGER WORDS` results are trimmed of leading and trailing whitespace, regardless of the regex pattern used.
 The respective